 The westernmost corner of Belgium was the scene of some of the most important battles of World War I. While the rest of Belgium was occupied territory, the so-called Flanders Fields area was right on the frontlines for very long and violent four years.
 In the area around Ypres, the so-called Ypres Salient during WWI, reminders of this tragedy are everywhere.
 From countless cemeteries, museums and memorials remembering and honouring the fallen soldiers to trenches, bunkers and other remains of the fighting.

-A WWI tour in Flanders Fields is a great day trip from Bruges or from Ghent.
+A WWI tour in Flanders Fields is a great day trip from Ghent, from Bruges or even from Brussels.
 There are many sites in the greater area of Ypres and we will unfortunately only be able to visit a fraction of them on a full-day tour.
 Because most visitors have specific interests, the itinerary is customised according to preferences but possibly also to nationality.
 For those that do not know where to start, we have also a few itineraries ready that give a good overview of what there is to see.